Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

   To solve this issue, I repositioned RESTART button to top right corner so the button positions do not coincide.

-## 22 April 2021
+## 25 April 2021
 ##### day-10

 Hurrah!
 I finished the project much earlier than the deadline!
-I was able to finish it this early because I started working on it much earlier.
-Today, I worked on finalizing journaling and the documentation.
-Today, I filmmed the demo video, uploaded it to the YouTube and wrote down the challenges/process.
+I was able to finish it much early because I started early.
+One big take away from working on coding projects is the importance of consistency and time management.
+Somedays I get stuck and I only make a small progress.
+However, when I work consistently, these small progresses pile up, and eventually when I look back, I have made a big progress.
+For today, I worked on finalizing journaling and the documentation.
+Today, I filmmed the demo video and uploaded it to the YouTube.

 I also drew the schematic.

 ![alt-text](Images/schematic.jpg)

+I wonder if I need to specify that I used two breadboards on the schematic.
+If so how do I show?
+I asked on the discord regarding this question.